 Meat and veggies on a stick over a grill.
 What’s not to love?
 Boneless dove breasts are delicious and the perfect size.
 But this recipe includes a game changing trick (see what I did there?) that works with any kabob-based culinary adventure.

-Here is a great way to show off tougher venison steaks, like rounds.
-They will turn out fork tender, and delicious.
-Also works for steaks with lots of connective tissue, like sirloin or shoulder.
-It’s serious comfort food!
-And healthy too—the gravy has no fat Read More …
+This is a great way to show off tougher venison steaks, like rounds.
+Even a tough old buck that chews like a superball will be fork tender and delicious.
+It also works for steaks with lots of connective tissue, like sirloin or shoulder.
+It’s serious Read More …

 This is a basic recipe for brown stock, using bones and meat from just about any fish, game, or livestock.
 Click here for a detailed treatise on stock.